Active lava flow from Puu O'o reaches the ocean at Kalapana - 2017.

 Bullethead parrotfish at Two Step snorkeling site

 - Dr. John Merck, associate director of the Science and Global Change program, and Undergraduate Director for the Department of Geology.
-Dr. Merck has previously participated in travel studies to the Galapagos Islands, Arizona, Belize, Alaska, and Australia.
+Dr. Merck has previously participated in travel studies to the Galapagos Islands, Arizona, Belize, Alaska, Australia, and Hawaii.

-- Jessica Wilke, assistant director of the Life Sciences program, and veteran of travel study programs to Belize, Alaska, Australia.
+- Jessica Wilke, assistant director of the Life Sciences program, and veteran of travel study programs to Belize, Alaska, Australia, and Hawaii.

 - Lauren Gilmartin, alumna and graduate assistant for the Environment, Technology, and Economy program, is a student in Architecture and Community Planning.
 She previously studied in Rome for a semester, examining architecture and the environment in European cities.
 Lauren has four years of professional experience, concentrating in sustainable building systems and urban planning and is a veteran of the 2017 Hawaii travel study.

-The program fee of $2200.00 includes tuition, lodging, most meals, admission fees, and transportation on the island.
-Students are responsible for personal expenses, some dinners, and their own airfare.
+The program fee of $2350.00 includes tuition, lodging, most meals, admission fees, and transportation on and between the islands.
+Students are responsible for personal expenses, some meal, and their own airfare to and from Hawaii.
 Organizers will suggest a group flight itinerary that each student is responsible for purchasing directly from a travel agent.
 Although flight costs are not guaranteed and will vary, we estimate round-trip airfare for this program from the Washington, DC area to Hilo will be approximately $1200.
 Once admitted, you should expect to purchase the flight for the program by Christmas.

 Green turtle basks on black sand at Punaluu